Build Your Bones And Boost Your Immunity In Just 15 Minutes

 Savers Are Ahead of the Game

-Those of you on the Save Our Bones Program are ahead of the game, because the Program contains all the information you need about the importance of exercise, especially weight-bearing exercise done at least three times a week, as in the stem cell study.
+Those of you on the Osteoporosis Reversal Program are ahead of the game, because the Program contains all the information you need about the importance of exercise, especially weight-bearing exercise done at least three times a week, as in the stem cell study.

 “Several low and high impact exercises are important for building and maintaining bone density.
-For example, weight-bearing activities, such as walking or jogging are an excellent choice because they make you move against gravity in an upright position…Pick your favorite form of aerobic weight-bearing exercise and practice it at least three times a week.” –Chapter 13 of the Save Our Bones Program
+For example, weight-bearing activities, such as walking or jogging are an excellent choice because they make you move against gravity in an upright position…Pick your favorite form of aerobic weight-bearing exercise and practice it at least three times a week.” –Chapter 13 of the Osteoporosis Reversal Program

-You see, the Save Our Bones Program is backed by hundreds of scientiﬁc studies, and recent research simply conﬁrms what the Program has been saying all along.
+You see, the Osteoporosis Reversal Program is backed by hundreds of scientiﬁc studies, and recent research simply conﬁrms what the Program has been saying all along.

 Weight-Bearing Exercise is Good, But Not Enough… if You Really Want to Increase Your Bone Density